And Then Cat Had a Boat

 “I have?”
 Dog stopped to vigorously scratch his right ear.
 He then smelled his paw.
+Then licked it.
+I’ll have to remember that for later, thought Dog.
 “Well, it’s just so much fun and everyone likes fun and I’ll bet you like fun so I thought I’d ask you to come on my fun run.
 Hey, fun run.
 That rhymes.
 See, Cat, we’re already having fun.
 Plus, there’s fish there!”

 Cat narrowed her gaze, lowered her head, and in a whisper to the wind replied, “Fish, you say…”

 This is it, thought Dog.
 Look at Cat, Cat is going to go to the water with me.
-Oh my gosh.
+Oh my dog!
 I wish Master were here instead of driving around in his car like he does every morning.
 Oh, a car ride would be fun.
 I wonder if I can ride in the car later?
+Maybe we could even play fetch.
+Oh, boy!
+Fetching is the best thing ever, along with car rides, and food, and Master.
 No, Dog, focus.
 Cat and water fun time.
 Fun.
 Fun.
 Fun.
 Cat will have fun with me now.
 This is going to be the greatest day since yesterday!

 “Alright, Dog.
-I’ll go with you to … the water … but you’ll need to bring me the fish as I sit upon a chair, a chair you shall provide me.”
+I’ll go with you to … the water … but you’ll need to bring me this fish as I sit upon a chair, a chair you shall provide me.”

 From her crouch, Cat leapt off the stoop, landing next to Dog.
 Cat arched her back into a U shape as Dog panted like an idiot in her face.
-The smell was of warmed garbage.
+The smell was of warmed garbage and feet.